TomaszKaleczyc/MVCNN_training/README.md

 ├── output                              # Stores model training results │   └── lightning_logs                  # Generated automatically by pytorch-lightning during training
-├── src                                 # Source files of the project │   ├── dataset_classes                 # Stores classes used in building and managing the project dataset │   ├── model_classes                   # Stores classes used in building and running the model │   ├── utilities                       # Stores utility functions and project constants │   ├── 01_data_analysis.ipynb          # Notebook describing the data used in the MVCNN model training │   ├── 02_model_training.ipynb         # Notebook describing the assumptions, hyperparameters and the process of the MVCNN model training
+├── src                                 # Source files of the project │   ├── dataset                         # Classes used in building and managing the project dataset │   ├── model                           # Classes used in building and running the model │   ├── settings                        # Data and model constants │   ├── utilities                       # Utility functions used across the repo │   ├── 01_data_analysis.ipynb          # Notebook describing the data used in the MVCNN model training │   ├── 02_model_training.ipynb         # Notebook describing the assumptions, hyperparameters and the process of the MVCNN model training
 │   ├── 03_model_evaluation.ipynb       # Notebook describing the evaluation of the training